Why invite Transformative Life Coaching into your business?

-“Coaching skills” now appear across job descriptions, from HR Managers through to senior leaders.
+‘Coaching skills’ now appear across job descriptions, for Line Manager, HR Managers through to senior leaders.

 But there’s a difference between coaching as a skill, and coaching as a way of leading.

-This is where an independent, consistent layer of support can make a real difference - working as a trusted part of the team to create the space that often isn’t available internally.
+This is where an independent, consistent layer of professional coaching support can make a real difference.

 Sometimes that’s alongside existing HR teams - adding depth to the conversations they’re already holding.